jesusfl8/jesusfl8/README.md

 ## About Me:
 - 🎓 Bachelor's in Mathematics and Computer Science from the Universidad Politécnica de Madrid.
 - 💻 Data Engineer Consultant at NFQ Advisory Services.
-- 🔧 Proven experience with tools like Python, Atoti, MongoDB, AWS, SQL and Java, building robust data solutions and visualizations.
+- 🔧 Proven experience with tools like Python, Power BI, MongoDB, AWS, SQL and Java, building robust data solutions and visualizations.

 ## Professional Highlights:
 - 🏆 Developed a proof of concept for financial data analysis with Atoti, creating dynamic dashboards for real-time decision-making.